 Call your local Aptive branch to discuss a roof rat control plan.

 Roof rat infestations can quickly grow to be too large for a homeowner to handle alone.
 Don’t worry about trapping rats or storing baits in your home.
 Call Aptive Environmental for professional rodent control services.
-We use eco-friendly, pet-friendly methods to remove roof rats and many other pests.
+We use professional, effective methods to remove roof rats and many other pests.